vanus-labs/vanus-connect/connectors/source-http/README.md

 ## Quick Start

-in this section, we show how to use HTTP Source push a message to your group chat.
+in this section, we show how HTTP Source convert HTTP request(made by cURL) to CloudEvent.

 ### Create Config file